 And provide priority same-day appointment to ensure you get out of pain as quickly as possible.
 We understand that dental emergencies never happen at a good time and that any sort of dental pain or discomfort can be very unpleasant, which is why we provide priority same-day appointments six days a week and early and late appointment times.
 Our team has years of experience in general and emergency dentistry and treat all ages, so no matter if you have a child with a sporting injury or an elderly parent with a sore tooth, we will be able to help in a caring and compassionate way.

 We don’t judge!
 If you have not been to the dentist for a while, we will not judge you or give you a hard time as some dentists do.
 We genuinely care for you and your immediate pain and simply want to help.

 Toothache is a sign that something is wrong with your tooth and you should never ignore it, even if it seems to initially disappear.
 It is often caused by an infection that will need dental treatment to clear it up and to hopefully save your tooth.
 Toothache can take the form of a shooting pain whenever you bite down, or it could be a consistent and throbbing pain.

 What Should I Do If I Have Toothache?

 Firstly, try gently flossing around the affected tooth and rinsing your mouth with warm water.
 Occasionally toothache can be caused by impacted food in between a tooth, pushing it slightly out of place.
 If this doesn’t help, contact us so we can arrange an emergency appointment for you.
 We can also offer advice about how to deal with the pain until you come to see us.
 Some people find using a cold compress helps to ease the pain, or that a warm saltwater rinse is soothing.
-Please do not place aspirin directly on the gums as this will not help to relieve the discomfort but could burn your gum tissue.

 When does Toothache Require Urgent Care?